wamp-proto/wamp-xbr/docs/dev/connecting.rst

         }
     }

-You can download the complete exmaple page with above code :download:`from here </_static/html/xbr_app1.html>`.
+You can download the complete example page with above code :download:`from here </_static/html/xbr_app1.html>`.

 When opening this Web page (remember, it needs to served from a Web server,